 “How do I bring up a sensitive challenge with my board chair?”

-From our discussions in the past, this question surprised me, because this CEO hasn’t shared any challenges in confronting people.
+This question surprised me because they haven’t shared any challenges in confronting people.

 Following our meeting, I emailed the following questions and asked him to be prepared to share what difference he found useful when we meet again next week.